google/ecclesia-machine-management/ecclesia/lib/redfish/dellicius/README.md

 A query, uniquely identified in a set of queries by a query id,  is composed of one or more subqueries and each subquery has following components:

-1. **RedPath**: Query language based on XPath.
+1. **redpath**: String based on XPath path expression.

         <RedPath> ::= "/" <RelativeLocationPath> ;
         <RelativeLocationPath> ::= [<RelativeLocationPath> "/"] <Step> ;
-        <Step> ::= <NodeTest>[<Predicate>] ;
+        <Step> ::= <NodeName>[<Predicate>] ;

     A redpath, based on XPath v1.0,  is a sequence of ‘Step’ expressions.
-    A 'Step' expression is composed of 'NodeTest' and 'Predicate'.
-‘NodeTest’ is the qualified name of Redfish resource and ‘Predicate’ is filter operation to further refine the nodes returned for the NodeTest expression.
+    A 'Step' expression is composed of 'NodeName' and 'Predicate'.
+‘NodeName’ is the qualified name of Redfish resource and ‘Predicate’ is filter operation to further refine the nodes returned for the NodeName expression.
 RedPath uses abbreviated syntax where child axis is the default axis that narrows the scope of a ‘Step’ expression to children of the context node which is the base Redfish resource for any ‘Step’ in the redpath.
 All redpaths begin with service root as the context node.
-'Node Test' specifies the qualified name of the resource to match with.
+'NodeName' specifies the qualified name of the resource to match with.
 'Predicate' is the expression to further refine the set of nodes selected by the location step.\
     Example: